American paddlefish: Poaching and overexploitation

 Poaching has been a contributing factor to declining populations of American paddlefish in the states where they are commercially exploited, particularly while the demand for caviar remains strong.
 Since the 1980s, a trade embargo on Iran restricted imports of the highly sought after and most expensive beluga caviar from the Caspian Sea, limiting U.S. sources of caviar.
 The most sought-after caviar is produced by sturgeons in the Northern Caspian Sea, but overfishing and poaching have exhausted the supply.
 American sturgeon and paddlefish populations were targeted as likely substitutes.

 The roe of American paddlefish can be processed into caviar similar in taste, color, size and texture to sevruga sturgeon caviar from the Caspian Sea.
 Several cases of mislabeled American paddlefish roe sold as Caspian Sea caviar have been prosecuted by the U.S. Fish and Wildlife Service.
 State and federal regulations restricting the harvest of American paddlefish populations in the wild, and the illegal trafficking of their roe, are strictly enforced.
 Related violations such as the illegal transport of American paddlefish roe have resulted in convictions with substantial fines and prison sentences.
 American paddlefish are also protected under Appendix II of the Convention on International Trade in Endangered Species (CITES) meaning international trade in the species (including parts and derivatives) is regulated.

-Extinction of Chinese paddlefish

-The primary reasons for the decline of the now-extinct Chinese paddlefish are similar to those of American paddlefish, which include overfishing, the construction of dams, and destruction of habitat.
-The last confirmed sighting of a live Chinese paddlefish was from the Yangtze River on January 24, 2003.
-From 2006 to 2008, scientists conducted surveys in an effort to locate the fish.
-They used several boats, deployed 4,762 setlines, 111 anchored setlines and 950 drift nets covering 488 km on the upper Yangtze River, most of which lies within the protected area of the Upper Yangtze National Nature Reserve.
-They did not catch a single fish.
-They also used hydroacoustic equipment to monitor sounds in the water, but were unable to confirm the presence of paddlefish.
-The species is believed to have gone extinct before 2005 and no later than 2010.
-The IUCN assessed the species as extinct in 2019, formally publishing this categorisation in 2022.